Vincent Simone: Strictly Come Dancing

 Simone has appeared on the BBC's Strictly Come Dancing since the fourth series, where he danced with Louisa Lytton as his celebrity partner.
 They were knocked out in week 10, scoring 31 out of 40 for their first dance and 28 for the second.
 This gave them a total of 59 points, which left them in last place.
 Simone returned for the fifth series in 2007, partnering with actress Stephanie Beacham, but the pair were eliminated in the second week, losing to Letitia Dean and Darren Bennett in the dance off.
 One judge, Arlene Phillips, voted to save Beacham and Simone, but was outvoted by the other three judges.

 After their success in the Strictly Live Tour!
 2008, Simone and Lytton were chosen to take part in the Eurovision Dance Contest 2008 in September 2008.
 Dancing to '"Paint it Black" by Lee Mead, they were ranked ninth out of fourteen couples by a professional jury, and finished ninth overall when the results of the public vote had been added.

 In the sixth series of Strictly Come Dancing, Simone partnered singer Rachel Stevens.
-They reached second place in the final, losing out to Tom Chambers and Camilla Dallerup.
+On 22 November, they received the series' 1st perfect 40 for their Foxtrot.
+Despite having the series' highest average, they became the runners-up in the final, behind Tom Chambers and Camilla Dallerup.

 Simone was partnered with actress Natalie Cassidy in the seventh series of the show.
 The couple were voted off on 28 November 2009, coming in fifth place.

 In the eighth series in 2010, he partnered Felicity Kendal; they were voted off on 14 November, finishing in 8th place.

 In September 2011, Simone returned as one of the male professional dancers in the ninth season.
 On the launch night of SCD, which was broadcast on 10 September, Simone was revealed to be the professional dance partner to former MP, author and broadcaster, Edwina Currie.
 However, the couple were eliminated first on 9 October 2011, and came in last place.

 In 2012, Simone partnered Tracy Beaker actress, Dani Harmer.
 They reached the final and came fourth.
 Cacace won the series with her partner Louis Smith.